-- Effective 22 December, flights from the UK are suspended. - Flights are permitted from and to the EU, the non-EU Schengen countries (Iceland, Liechtenstein, Norway and Switzerland) and the UK, and the following non-EU/Schengen countries: Australia, China, Hong Kong, Japan, Macau, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Passengers on these flights are not required to present a negative COVID-19 test result certificate. - Flights are also permitted from other countries for essential purposes only.
-Essential journeys are defined as those undertaken by citizens of EU member states and Schengen states and their family members, and non-EU nationals resident in EU member states, as well as non-EU nationals travelling for work, study, family reunion, health or humanitarian purposes. - Passengers on flights from other destinations for essential purposes must present a negative result certificate from a COVID-19 test carried out in the previous 72 hours. - Passengers flying to Madeira must present a negative result certificate from a COVID-19 test carried out in the previous 72 hours or take a test on arrival. - Passengers flying to the Azores must either provide proof of a negative COVID-19 test taken 72 hours prior to arrival or take a test and await the results in isolation.
+- Flights are permitted from and to the EU, the non-EU Schengen countries (Iceland, Liechtenstein, Norway and Switzerland) and the following non-EU/Schengen countries: Australia, China, Hong Kong, Japan, Macau, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay. - Passengers on these flights are not required to present a negative COVID-19 test result certificate. - Entry is permitted for travellers from the United Kingdom only if they are Portuguese citizens or legally resident in Portugal. - Passengers on flights from the UK must present a negative result certificate from a COVID-19 test carried out in the previous 72 hours. - Passengers who do not present a negative test result certificate will be tested on arrival and will have to self-isolate (and, in Madeira, be tested again after 5-7 days). - Flights are also permitted from other countries for essential purposes only.
+Essential journeys are defined as those undertaken by citizens of EU member states and Schengen states and their family members, and non-EU nationals resident in EU member states, as well as non-EU nationals travelling for work, study, family reunion, health or humanitarian purposes. - Passengers on flights from other destinations for essential purposes must present a negative result certificate from a COVID-19 test carried out in the previous 72 hours.

+- Passengers flying to Madeira must present a negative result certificate from a COVID-19 test carried out in the previous 72 hours or take a test on arrival. - Passengers flying to the Azores must either provide proof of a negative COVID-19 test taken 72 hours prior to arrival or take a test and await the results in isolation.
 Arriving passengers may await the test results in a private residence or contracted lodging of their choice.
 The results are expected to take no more than 12 hours.
 Travellers who wish to remain in the Azores for more than 7 or 14 days, will be required to test again on the 6th and 13th days. - Land borders remain open.